-The active ingredient in Trimethoprim is trimethoprim.
+The active ingredient in trimethoprim is 200mg trimethoprim.

-Always take the dose of Trimethoprim prescribed by your doctor.
+Always take the dose of trimethoprim prescribed by your doctor.
 If you take too much, contact a doctor immediately.

-Your doctor will tell you when to stop taking Trimethoprim.
-It is vital that you follow instructions and continue to take Trimethoprim for the full course prescribed to you.
-Do not stop taking Trimethoprim just because you feel better.
+Your doctor will tell you when to stop taking trimethoprim.
+It is vital that you follow instructions and continue to take trimethoprim for the full course prescribed to you.
+Do not stop taking trimethoprim just because you feel better.

 You should always finish the course of antibiotics prescribed to you, even if you feel better after a few days.
-This is vital in preventing bacteria developing antibiotic resistance.
+This is vital in preventing bacteria from developing antibiotic resistance.

-Other side effects tend to be mild, but you should alert your doctor if they are troubling you.
 The following side effects can affect up to 1 in 10 people:

-Do NOT take Trimethoprim if:
+Do NOT take Trimethoprim if you:

-Before taking Trimethoprim, tell your doctor or pharmacist if you are taking any other medications, including those purchased over the counter without a prescription.
+Before taking trimethoprim, tell your doctor or pharmacist if you are taking any other medications, including those purchased over the counter without a prescription.
 In particular, tell your doctor or pharmacist if you are taking or have recently taken any of the following:

 Trimethoprim does not usually cause side effects, but when it does, they tend to be mild and easy to manage.
 Mild rashes and itching can be treated by taking antihistamines, which can be purchased over the counter from a pharmacy.
-If you experience nausea when you take your tablets, try taking it with or after a meal, and avoid rich or spicy foods.
+If you experience nausea when you take your tablets, try taking them with or after a meal, and avoid rich or spicy foods.
 This is particularly important if your nausea leads to sickness, as Trimethoprim may not be absorbed by the body.
 Mild diarrhoea can be treated by staying hydrated and drinking plenty of water, but you should not take other medicines to treat diarrhoea without consulting a pharmacist.
-Headaches resulting from dehydration can be managed by staying hydrated, and by taking over-the-counter painkillers such as paracetamol and ibuprofen in needed.
+Headaches resulting from dehydration can be managed by staying hydrated, and by taking over-the-counter painkillers such as paracetamol and ibuprofen if needed.

 Trimethoprim should not be used during pregnancy.